 I found the most wonderful spa today.
 An hour and a half massage costs 15 USD.
 My masseuse sent shivers up and down my body the entire time.
 A sensual massage is a rare thing to find and what a blessing it was.
 The entire time on that table, I felt delicate, precious, human.
 And I’d like to add that sensual is not the same thing as sexual.
 Sensuality is about the senses: the touch, smell, temperature of things.
 It is of the body, it is tactile, it is raw.
 Lying on the table I thought to myself, “Human beings are meant to touch each other this way.
 This is an act of giving, an act of pure pleasure for the other person.”
 To be touched so delicately but with the firmness and control of experienced hands was incredibly intoxicating.
-I became aware of my body, its shapes and contours, its hardness and softness, and all the places where tension has collected and must be released.
+I became aware of my body – shapes and contours, hardness and softness, and all the places where tension has collected.
 The heat of the afternoon, the spirituality of the place, the music and the touch – all of it left me feeling lightheaded, jubilant and thankful.

 And I ranted on and about about the sensuality of things.
 Well, I went back for a second massage tonight (because yes it was just that good) and at the end of it, the guy asked me out.
 Flattering?
 A bit, but it basically nixes the whole ‘sensual not being sexual’ thing, nulls the validity of my original post and once again highlights my naivety.
 I laughed the whole walk to dinner about how clueless I can be sometimes.
 And instead of being deep and meaningful, the post just ended up sounding funny to me!
 In hindsight, I could feel weirded out about the whole thing, but honestly, it was just so good that I don’t even care.
 I don’t care, I don’t care, I don’t care.
 I am so full of endorphins that it doesn’t even matter.